siris11/vehicle-parking-app/README.md

 ### 6. Create an Account
 Navigate to the application in your browser and use the "Register" button to create a new user account.

+---

+### Optional: Creating an Admin Account
+To use the administrative features (like creating parking lots), you need an admin account.

+1.  **Set Admin Credentials (Optional):** You can add `ADMIN_USERNAME` and `ADMIN_PASSWORD` to your `.env` file.
+2.  **Run the Admin Creation Command:**
+    Use the custom CLI command to create the admin account.
+    ```bash
+    flask create-admin
+    ```
+    If you did not set an `ADMIN_PASSWORD` in your `.env` file, you will be prompted to enter and confirm a password securely in the terminal.
+After creating the admin, you can log in with those credentials to manage the application.